 Describe cash discounts and the interpretation of various invoice discount terms.

 Apply compound and present value concepts to annuities and perform calculations.

-Note: Tuition Fee is same for domestic and international students.
+Note: Application and Tuition Fee is same for domestic and international students.

 |Course No.||Course Name||Hours||Tuition fee|